 Gradually the abolitionists gained the upper hand.
 However, when the law eventually changed and abolition was enforced, it wasn’t the former slaves that were compensated for their kidnapping and enslavement.
 Rather the government paid out huge sums to slave owners as compensation and artificially propped up the price of British sugar so the planters would not be vastly out of pocket.

 We can’t hide from the fact that Britain (and Scotland, perhaps disproportionately) benefited enormously from the economic benefits derived from plantations and slavery.
 Although not every plantation owner amassed great riches, there were plenty who did.
 Many returned, like John Wedderburn and his brother James, to build or expand vast country estates.
 Others never ventured to the Americas but made huge profits on British soil from shipping and trade.
 Britain’s economy in the early and mid nineteenth century owed a massive debt to slavery.
-We can argue over the detailed economics as to whether the slave trade directly provided the means for Britain’s industrial revolution as the Trinidadian scholar Eric Williams claimed in his 1944 book Capitalism and Slavery (claims that have been widely refuted) but it absolutely cannot be argued that it didn’t play a central role.
+We can argue over the detailed economics as to whether the slave trade directly provided the means for Britain’s industrial revolution as the Trinidadian scholar Eric Williams claimed in his 1944 book Capitalism and Slavery but it absolutely cannot be argued that it didn’t play a central role.

 Slave trading led to increased urbanisation in the port cities, a boom in the practice of merchant banking.
 Increased population with readily available funding meant the conditions were ripe for industrialisation and manufacturing.
 It was the cotton mill industry in particular that marked the tipping point in Britain’s industrial revolution.
 However, without the merchant banks to fund them—banks who had made their money directly off the back of slavery—there would have been no cotton mills.
 Moreover, from the records of those scandalous compensation awards made to slave owners after the 1833 Act of Abolition, funds from slavery can be directly traced into railway lines, canal building, property.
 Huge sections of society profited directly.
 Wealthy slave owners were embedded in our educational, cultural, political, philanthropic establishments but slave owning was not only the preserve of the upper classes, the plantation owners or wealthy mercantile class.
 Small investments in plantations (and hence slaves) were often sources of income for the less wealthy middle classes.
 It chills me to imagine how many of our families are implicated.
 It is possible to search the records by name, by place, by commercial, cultural, imperial, political, historical impact and it makes for sickening reading.